 - Holding periodic health clinics that provide a safety net for those who neglect seeking help.

 - Establishing an informal (no government sponsorship) primary school and paying teachers

 - Providing equipment, materials, tools, and supplies to enable colony residents to be gainfully employed, including:

 - Envisioning and assisting entrepeneurs to start new businesses.

 - Advocating for inclusion and acceptance of leprosy colony residents in a society that has shunned them for centuries.

 Begging - The Leper's 'Occupation'

 The vast majority of leprosy colony residents in India get up every morning to fan out and beg in bus terminals, railway stations, & crowded bazaars.
 The culture offers them few other options.
 As in biblical times victims of leprosy are completely ostracized from normal society.
 But with your help we are changing the culture by funding and training entrepreneurs for financial independence.
-A donation of $200 would provide a sewing machine or help provide a bicycle rickshaw or vendor cart.
-A gift of $100 provides a set of wood-working tools or funds a vocational training class for one month.
+Your support would provide sewing machines, bicycle rickshaws vendor carts, and wood-working tools as well as vocational training classes.
 Please join with us to end the cycle of begging in the leprosy colonies.